NAME

 NOTES

-Classes cannot contain commands directly.
+Classes are not code entities and therefore cannot contain commands directly.
 All commands must be contained within methods, constructors, or destructors.
-This is because classes are not executed in a shell context.
-They are simply blueprints for creating objects.
-If you place commands directly in a class, you’ll get a compiler error along the lines of “code outside of a code entity.”
+If you place commands directly in a class, you’ll get a compile-time error along the lines of “code outside of a code entity.”

 SEE ALSO